alta3/llm-the-alta3-way/doc/provider/gb/setup.md

    bash ~/llm/model/{{ model }}/test.sh
    ```

-    > It will take approx. 1.5 hours for this playbook to complete.
+    > It will take approx. 1 hour and 7 minutes for this playbook to complete.
 The reason for this is needing to download the model to the Paperspace VM which takes quite a while.
 It may appear the Ansible Playbook has stalled, but I assure you -- It has not.

 0. Use TMUX and split your screen into 3 panes